-- the initiation, progress, timing, costs and results of our ongoing and future clinical trials of itolizumab (EQ001), including as such activities may be adversely impacted by the COVID-19 pandemic; - the number and scope of indications we decide to pursue for itolizumab (EQ001) development; - the cost, timing and outcome of regulatory review of any Biologics License Application, or BLA, we may submit for itolizumab (EQ001); - the costs and timing of manufacturing for itolizumab (EQ001), if approved; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of itolizumab (EQ001); - the costs associated with being a public company; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; - the extent to which we acquire or in-license other product candidates and technologies; and - the cost associated with commercializing itolizumab (EQ001), if approved for commercial sale.
+- the initiation, progress, timing, costs and results of our ongoing and future clinical trials of itolizumab (EQ001) and other product candidates, including as such activities may be adversely impacted by the ongoing COVID-19 pandemic and evolving conflict in Ukraine; - the number and scope of indications we decide to pursue for the development of itolizumab (EQ001) and our other product candidates; - the cost, timing and outcome of regulatory review of any Biologics License Application, or BLA, we may submit for our product candidates; - the costs and timing of manufacturing itolizumab (EQ001) and other product candidates, if approved; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our product candidates; - the costs associated with being a public company; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; - the extent to which we acquire or in-license other product candidates and technologies; and - the cost associated with commercializing itolizumab (EQ001) or any of our other product candidates, if approved for commercial sale.

 Until such time as we can generate substantial product revenues, if ever, we expect to finance our cash needs through a combination of equity offerings, debt financings, and collaboration and license agreements.
 The sale of additional equity or convertible debt could result in additional dilution to our stockholders and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our existing common stockholders.
 The incurrence of debt financing would result in debt service obligations and the governing documents would likely include operating and financing covenants that would restrict our operations.
-As a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
+As a result of the ongoing COVID-19 pandemic and actions taken to slow its spread, and more recently with the conflict in Ukraine, the global credit and financial markets have experienced extreme volatility, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 There can be no assurance that further deterioration in credit and financial markets and confidence in economic conditions will not occur.
 If equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult to obtain, more costly and/or more dilutive.
 If we raise additional funds through collaboration or license agreements, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us and/or that may reduce the value of our common stock.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or other operations.
 Any of these actions could have a material effect on our business, financial condition and results of operations.

 We have experienced net losses and negative cash flows from operating activities since our inception and expect to continue to incur net losses into the foreseeable future.
-We had an accumulated deficit of \$70.9 million as of December 31, 2020.
-We expect operating losses and negative cash flows to continue for at least the next several years as we continue to incur costs related to the development of itolizumab (EQ001).
+We had an accumulated deficit of \$110.0 million as of December 31, 2021.
+We expect operating losses and negative cash flows to continue for at least the next several years as we continue to incur costs related to the development of itolizumab (EQ001) and our other product candidates.